raymandos/btc-app/README.md

 - Open a terminal inside the code base and run `npm run build`
 - Then run `serve -s build`
 - (Optional: If running development server) Open a terminal and inside run `npm start`
-- You can also preview the project in Vercel using the link https://btc-app-mu.vercel.app/ or btc-app-git-master-raymandos.vercel.app
+- You can also preview the project in Vercel using the link https://btc-app-mu.vercel.app/ or https://btc-app-git-master-raymandos.vercel.app

 ## ₿ Features
 - A header with a logo placeholder that acts as a homepage button